alessandroMazza1989/KPwikiJsTest/integration/tibco/tci/integration.md

 >![tciaccounts.png](/tciaccounts.png)

 **4.** Once you connect to the cloud, you can view the API files in the API explorer > API tab.
 After connecting, you can also view the **cloud applications** and **TIBCO Cloud Mesh services** in the Cloud Applications tab.

+### Pushing an Application to the Cloud

+The following section discusses the different methods of using TIBCO Business Studio for BusinessWorks to generate deployment archives for a TIBCO BusinessWorks™ App and push the app to the cloud.
+In fact, after creating and testing your application in TIBCO Business Studio for BusinessWorks, you can push your application to the TIBCO Cloud Integration.

+There are basically two possible scenarios for deployment:

+- **1.** Deployment archives, which include an EAR archive and optionally a JSON manifest, can be exported from TIBCO Business Studio for BusinessWorks.
+> This is typically done  for later deployment to the cloud using the TIBCO Cloud™ Integration web page or TIBCO Cloud Command Line Interface (CLI).
+{.is-info}

+- **2.** The app can be deployed to the cloud from within TIBCO Business Studio for BusinessWorks.
+> This is typically done when a developer is continuously making changes and testing them in the cloud.
+{.is-info}
+---
+###### Manual Push to the Cloud

+When an application is pushed to the cloud an archive file is generated along with a descriptive header file.
+Both files are sent to the TIBCO Cloud Integration platform during a push to create or update the application in the cloud.